 We have partnered with the Canadian Olympic Committee to create the Racing to Zero Sustainability Passport - a fun contest open to anyone!

 Test how well you absorb important information on plastic waste, water consumption, and transportation at the Foothills Athletics Park for the chance to win special prizes or an interview on the COC website to share what actions you've done to be more sustainable!

 The contest is open.
 Click HERE to play

 Here are some awesome tips to improve your sustainability in everyday life!

 When it comes to the sport community, tackling the energy required to move us around will get you the biggest bang for your buck when reducing your carbon footprint.
 But remember, just like training, consistency trumps the one off effort every time.

-Walk, bike, carpool, take public transport, or use/promote eco-friendly vehicles to training sessions or other recurring events.
-Target consistency by using this method at least once a week.
-Keep track of how many times you were able to do this each season.
+Walk, bike, carpool, take public transport, or use eco-friendly vehicles to get to training sessions or other recurring events.

 Plan the transportation required for the athletic season ahead of time.
 How many out of province or overseas trips are you planning?
 Group and time them to avoid excessive flights.
 Track and log the total travelled distance each season in a journal and search for year over year improvements.